An Axiomatic Risk-Reward Framework for Sustainable Investing: Introduction

 Since different investors may have different attitudes towards ESG, the proposed measures are parametrized using a value $\lambda \in [0,1]$ to explicitly take into account the subjective trade-off between sustainability and financial performance: when $\lambda = 0$ an investor cares exclusively about financial risk, when $\lambda = 1$ the investor cares only about ESG.
 In addition to ESG-coherent risk measures, we define \textit{ESG-coherent reward measures} and \textit{ESG reward--risk ratios}.

+The proposed ESG-coherent measures can be directly embedded in optimal portfolio frameworks (in the objective function or as constraints), with minimal modifications compared to the univariate case.
+Unlike ESG constraints or screening rules, ESG enters through the risk functional itself, preserving convexity and dual representations.
+Portfolio choice is therefore formulated as a well-defined optimization problem based on the joint distribution of financial returns and ESG outcomes.

-From an empirical perspective, the analysis is motivated both by market participants' interest in sustainability and the recent implementation of real-time ESG measures (as opposed to most ESG data that are published with annual frequency), such as the \textit{Truvalue scores} issued by Factset.
+From an applied perspective, the analysis is motivated by market participants’ increasing focus on sustainability and by the emergence of high-frequency ESG measures, such as the \textit{Truvalue scores} issued by FactSet, as opposed to the largely annual disclosure cycle of conventional ESG data.

 Section \ref{sec:measure_ESG} discusses our interpretation of ESG scores and outlines how we propose to use them.
 Section \ref{sec:risk_measures} introduces ESG-coherent risk measures and provides examples, while Section \ref{sec:RRR} introduces ESG reward--risk ratios.
 Section \ref{sec:empirical} presents an empirical application using the equity returns and real-time ESG data of the constituents of the Dow-Jones Industrial Average (DJIA) financial index.
-Section \ref{sec:conclusions} highlights some conclusions and perspectives for future research.
+Section \ref{policy} discusses policies and practical applications.
+Section \ref{sec:conclusions} highlights some conclusions.